thouters/ltr/README.md

 # Litter

-Decentralised personal file distribution (on a redundant array of inexpensive laptops).
+Decentralised personal file distribution (on a redundant array of inexpensive laptops and archive disks).

-I created Litter (`Ltr` henceforward) to be a personal Dropbox/Ubuntu One.
+I created Litter (`Ltr` henceforward) to be a more personal Dropbox/UbuntuOne/... .
-Initially targetted at power users, and build to feel familiar for shell users.
+Initially targetted at power users, built to feel familiar for shell users.
-Using technologies like ssh and scp's user@host:/path uri's.
+For instance it uses user@host:/path uri's and ssh for network file access.

 Ltr uses a filesystem crawler in python to correlate files from a local folder against the index of the volume (the `LtrSpace`) to which they belong.

-The only file operations ltr performs are ls, stat, file --mime, sha1sum, copy, rm, mv.
-No copies of your files, other than the ones you work on in (various) LtrBox-es are kept behind the scenes or in databases (yes, very much unlike svn and git).

 A `LtrBox` is such an instance of a LtrSpace, and contains some or all files in the LtrSpace.
 The state of all LtrBox-es is stored in a CouchDB database, which is replicated between the LtrBox-keeping hosts.

+The only file operations ltr performs are ls, stat, file --mime, sha1sum, copy, rm, mv.
+No copies of your files, other than the ones you work on in (various) LtrBox-es are kept behind the scenes or in databases, which is very unlike svn and git).

 Having the full file index on every host allows you to examine/navigate the directory listings of your disks, when they are not mounted on your system.